“Caring for a loved one strains even

 DotC (Depending on the Country) taking a break from work may be possible.
 The Mayo Clinic note:

 Employees covered under the federal Family and Medical Leave Act may be able to take up to 12 weeks of unpaid leave a year to care for relatives.
-Ask your human resources office about options for unpaid leave”.11
+Ask your human resources office about choices for unpaid leave”.11

 Health Care Provider